pyodide/pyodide/docs/usage/cli.md

 ## Platform support

-It should work on Linux and macOS.
-There is currently no Windows support.
+It should work on Linux, macOS, and Windows.
 It requires an installation of NodeJS >= 20.

 ## Installation